Miss World Philippines 2012

-Miss World Philippines 2012 was the 2nd edition of the Miss World Philippines pageant.
-It was held at the Manila Hotel in Manila, Philippines on June 24, 2012.
+Miss World Philippines 2012 was the second Miss World Philippines pageant, held at the Manila Hotel in Manila, Philippines, on June 24, 2012.

 At the end of the event, Gwendoline Ruais crowned Queenierich Rehman as Miss World Philippines 2012.
 Mary Ann Misa was named as First Princess, Vanessa Ammann as Second Princess, April Love Jordan as Third Princess, and Brenna Cassandra Gamboa as Fourth Princess.